eic/epic-analysis/tutorial/README.md

 - currently all of these examples focus on fast simulations

-- it is recommended to create two macros:
+- in general it is recommended to use two macros:
   - analysis macro, to run an `Analysis` class, which will analyze simulated data in an event loop, and generate a variety of output data structures